Take a Loki at Who Might Be in Marvel TV Makeover - Mandatory

 Live-Action Streaming: What ‘Star Wars’ Fans Can Expect From ‘The Mandalorian’

-While we’re excited to see Elizabeth Olsen (Scarlet Witch) conjure up magical spells and Sebastian Stan (Bucky Barnes) and Anthony Mackie (The Falcon) as unlikely partners, we’re most excited about is Tom Hiddleston returning as the God of Mischief.
+While we’re excited to see Elizabeth Olsen (Scarlet Witch) conjure up magical spells and Sebastian Stan (Bucky Barnes) and Anthony Mackie (The Falcon) as unlikely partners, we’re most hyped to see Tom Hiddleston returning as the God of Mischief.

 Loki was the fan favorite anti-hero of the MCU before (spoiler alert) his demise at the hands of Thanos in Avengers: Infinity War.
 The adopted son of Odin and nemesis of his brother Thor has many tales left to tell so a series starring a thespian like Hiddleston will be must-see TV.
-Here are some of the characters and storylines you will probably see in a Loki limited series show.
+Here are some of the characters and storylines you can expect to see in a Loki limited series show.

 The Enchantress

 Although she hasn’t been introduced in the MCU, Amora the Enchantress plays a big role in Marvel Comics.
-The Asgardian goddess is a femme fatale who uses magical spells and powers of seduction over Thor (her on-and-off again booty call), and Loki (her former apprentice who was hot for teacher).
+The Asgardian goddess is a femme fatale who uses magical spells and powers of seduction over Thor (her on-and-off again booty call), and Loki (her former apprentice who is hot for teacher).
 Hiddleston himself is a fan, allegedly pitching an Enchantress storyline for a solo Loki movie that never got off the ground.

 Skurge